International relations: National interest

-Perhaps the most significant concept behind that of power and sovereignty, national interest is a state's action in relation to other states where it seeks to gain advantage or benefits to itself.
+Perhaps the most significant concept behind power and sovereignty, national interest, concerns a state's actions in relation to other states, in which it seeks to gain advantage or benefits for itself.
 National interest, whether aspirational or operational, is divided by core/vital and peripheral/non-vital interests.
-Core or vital interests constitute the things which a country is willing to defend or expand with conflict such as territory, ideology (religious, political, economic), or its citizens.
-Peripheral or non-vital are interests which a state is willing to compromise.
-For example, in Germany's annexation of the Sudetenland in 1938 (a part of Czechoslovakia) under the Munich Agreement, Czechoslovakia was willing to relinquish territory which was considered ethnically German in order to preserve its own integrity and sovereignty.
+Core or vital interests are the things a country is willing to defend or expand through conflict, such as territory, ideology (religious, political, economic), or its citizens.
+Peripheral or non-vital interests are interests that a state is willing to compromise.
+For example, in Germany's annexation of the Sudetenland in 1938 (part of Czechoslovakia) under the Munich Agreement, Czechoslovakia was willing to relinquish territory considered ethnically German to preserve its own integrity and sovereignty.

 Non-state actors

-In the 21st century, the status-quo of the international system is no longer monopolized by states alone.
-Rather, it is the presence of non-state actors, who autonomously act to implement unpredictable behaviour to the international system.
-Whether it is transnational corporations, liberation movements, non-governmental agencies, or international organizations, these entities have the potential to significantly influence the outcome of any international transaction.
-Additionally, this also includes the individual person as while the individual is what constitutes the states collective entity, the individual does have the potential to also create unpredicted behaviours.
+In the 21st century, the status quo of the international system is no longer monopolized by states alone.
+Rather, it is the presence of non-state actors who act autonomously and produce unpredictable behaviour in the international system.
+Whether it is transnational corporations, liberation movements, non-governmental agencies, or international organizations, these entities can significantly influence the outcome of any international transaction.
+Additionally, this includes the person, as while the individual constitutes the state's collective entity, the individual can also create unpredictable behaviours.
 Al-Qaeda, as an example of a non-state actor, has significantly influenced the way states (and non-state actors) conduct international affairs.

 Power blocs

 The existence of power blocs in international relations is a significant factor related to polarity.
-During the Cold War, the alignment of several nations to one side or another based on ideological differences or national interests has become an endemic feature of international relations.
+During the Cold War, the alignment of several nations on one side or the other, based on ideological differences or national interests, became an endemic feature of international relations.
 Unlike prior, shorter-term blocs, the Western and Eastern Blocs sought to spread their national ideological differences to other nations.
-Leaders like US President Harry S. Truman under the Truman Doctrine believed it was necessary to spread democracy whereas the Warsaw Pact under Soviet policy sought to spread communism.
+Leaders like US President Harry S. Truman, under the Truman Doctrine, believed it was necessary to spread democracy, whereas the Warsaw Pact, under Soviet policy, sought to spread communism.
 After the Cold War, and the dissolution of the ideologically homogeneous Eastern Bloc still gave rise to others such as the South-South Cooperation movement.